 He has served as a Director of the Texas District & County Attorneys Association, as a member of the Ad Hoc Committee to Revise the Code of Criminal Procedure, and as President of the Caldwell County Bar Association.
 He was an organizer of the Caldwell County Crimestoppers program, an organizer of the Lockhart Against Drugs program, and the Director of the Hays-Blanco-Caldwell Council on Alcoholism & Drug Abuse.

-Jeff Van Horn joined the office as an Assistant State Prosecuting Attorney in 1991 and was appointed as State Prosecuting Attorney in 2007 through his retirement in December 2010.
+Van Horn joined the office as an Assistant State Prosecuting Attorney in 1991 and was appointed as State Prosecuting Attorney in 2007 through his retirement in December 2010.
+That same year, he was honored by the Criminal Justice Division of the State Bar of Texas as the Texas Prosecutor of the Year.

 Matthew was born in Victoria, Texas in 1955.
 He grew up in Lubbock and later attended Abilene Christian University, where he earned his B.S. in biology.
 Before law school, Matthew spent 3 years in medical school, where he notably helped his father deliver babies in Africa.